USEPA/CMAQ/.github/ISSUE_TEMPLATE/cracmm_dev_project.md

+---
+name: 'New CRACMM Issue'
+about: Use this template to report any CRACM related development.
+title: ''
+labels: ''
+assignees: ''

+---

 **Motivation**
 Enter a concise description of why this development is being pursued.
 Consider indicating the role of emerging scientific information and/or model performance issues.